radeklat/python-before-push/README.md

    * If you want to have general default and change some values per project, generate an RC file with `./test.sh --generate-rc-file` and change values there.

-   By default all checks are performed, except for [SonarQube](https://www.sonarqube.org/).
+   By default all checks are performed.

 1. Run `test.sh` to check for errors: \
    `./test.sh`